ustundagsemih/case-ustundagsemih/README.md

 The pipeline is also configured for receiving github commits.
 Whenever a commit made to the app repository, pipeline will be automatically triggered.

 # Elasticsearch and Grafana
+I tried to add xpack.security.enabled to Elasticsearch to deployment in order to have authenticated users.
+I created certificates for this and made the deploy but for some reason it didn't work.
+I couldn't solve this in time so elasticsearch is now works without authentication.
+However we can restrict who has access it through firewall.

 To make fluent-bit send logs to elasticsearch, we need to edit outputs config as below.

 ```